PeterCamilleri/CX16/docs/vm_sp.md

 Notes:
 * The system stack is naturally page aligned in page 1.
 * The pull instructions all modify the P register.
-So in any sequence that seeks to preserve that register, its pull instruction must be the last one in the sequence.
+So in any sequence that seeks to preserve that register, the _plp_ instruction must be the last one in the sequence.
 One such sequence is shown above.
 * In addition, since the system stack is used during interrupt processing, no data should ever be placed or accessed from addresses less than the address